mkevinq/mealprep/README.md

 ## Setting up

 After you clone / download this repository, open this folder with a command prompt / terminal and run `npm install`.<br />
-This will install all the dependencies needed to run this demonstration.
+This will install all the dependencies needed to run this app.

 This app uses the spoonacular api, so please get an API key here: https://spoonacular.com/food-api